 Sickness and disability benefits

-- If you need to claim Employment and Support Allowance or Universal Credit and you are unable to work because of illness or disability, you will not have to provide a fit note or an isolation note from NHS 111 Online (see below).
+- If you need to claim Employment and Support Allowance or Universal Credit and you are unable to work because of illness or disability, you will not have to provide a fit note or an isolation note from NHS 111 Online.
+This is designed to make it easier to claim these payments if you become sick, so as to stop people working through illness.

-- Assessments for Employment and Support Allowance, Universal Credit and Personal Independence Payment have been suspended for three months from 17th March.
+- Assessments for Employment and Support Allowance, Universal Credit and Personal Independence Payment have been suspended until at least the end of June.
 No one will not be required to attend an appointment during this time.

 - New claims for Employment and Support Allowance are not usually paid during the first seven days of a claim.
-This waiting period has been removed and claims will be paid from day one.
+This waiting period has been removed and claims will be paid from day one, encouraging people to claim immediately on becoming.

-- Statutory Sick Pay is payable to anyone advised to stay at home by the government.
+- Statutory Sick Pay is payable to anyone self-isolating due to coronavirus, whether they have a diagnosis or not.
 Employers are encouraged to use discretion as to whether they need to get evidence of this.

 - If employers decide they do need evidence that someone has been advised to stay at home, NHS 111 Online can issue an “isolation note” that acts as sufficient evidence.

 - Statutory Sick Pay was previously only payable from the 4th day of sickness.
-It is now payable from the 1st day.
+It is now payable from the 1st day, to encourage people to stay off work immediately if they are sick.

 - To try to prevent workers being laid off by struggling companies, the government has announced a Job Retention Scheme for workers unable to work because of the coronavirus crisis.
-Employers can designate employees as “furloughed” and receive 80% of the person’s wages back as a grant from the government.
-Payments will be based on the employees PAYE income in February.
+Employers can designate employees as furloughed and receive 80% of the person’s wages back as a grant from the government.
+Payments will be based on the employees PAYE income in February 2020.
+Furloughed workers still count as employed for benefits and can continue to receive Working Tax Credit based on their usual number of hours worked.

 - Self employed people will not be required to pay any income tax until January 2021.